Kimberly-Clark to acquire Tylenol maker Kenvue in $48.7 billion deal

 Kimberly-Clark shareholders are expected to own about 54% of the combined company.
 Kenvue shareholders will own about 46%.

-The combination merges two businesses that own major consumer health brands, ranging from Kimberly-Clark's Kleenex and Scott lines to Kenvue's Johnson's and Neutrogena.
+The combination merges two businesses that own a number of major consumer health brands, such as Kimberly-Clark's Kleenex and Scott lines and Kenvue's Band-Aid, Benadryl, Listerine and Neutrogena products.

+"We will serve billions of consumers across every stage of life," Kimberly-Clark CEO Mike Hsu said in a statement.
+He will serve as chairman and chief executive of the combined company.

 Recently, Kenvue's Tylenol has drawn headlines after President Trump announced the Food and Drug Administration believes the use of the pain medication's active ingredient, acetaminophen, during pregnancy can be associated with an increased risk of autism.
 Medical experts and Kenvue say Tylenol is safe.